atsb/nose-py3/doc/more_info.rst

 Contact the author
 ==================

-You can email me at jpellerin+nose at gmail dot com.

-To report bugs, ask questions, or request features, please use the *issues* tab at the Google code site: http://code.google.com/p/python-nose/issues/list.
-Patches are welcome!
+To report bugs, ask questions, or request features, please use the *issues* tab at the GitHub site: https://github.com/atsb/nose-py3 Patches are welcome!

 Similar test runners